ubclaunchpad/LP-website/handbook/README.md

 ## ♟ Strategy

-These pages document our efforts in improving the club and our reach.
+These pages document our efforts in improving Launch Pad and our reach.
+While the [Strategy team](/handbook/onboarding/strategy.md) will own some of content and processes described in these pages, these documents still involve everyone in Launch Pad!

+* [**Recurring Processes**](./strategy/recurring-processes.md): Administrative processes that we run every year.
 * [**Objectives**](./strategy/objectives.md): Launch Pad's yearly objectives, goals, and our learnings.
 * [**Sponsors and Partners**](./strategy/sponsors-and-partners.md): How we work with sponsors and partners!